ILIAS-eLearning/ILIAS/Services/MetaData/docs/lom_structure.md

-If at least one element `metaMetadata > metadataSchema` is present, it must have the value `LOMv1.0`, meaning the first occurence of this element cannot be edited and comes pre-filled (but it can be deleted).
+If at least one element `metaMetadata > metadataSchema` is present, it must have the value `LOMv1.0`, meaning the first occurence of this element cannot be edited or deleted directly, and comes pre-filled (it can however be deleted by deleting `metaMetadata`).

 ### Specific to ILIAS